Heavy Traffic: Plot

 The film begins in live-action, introducing Michael Corleone, a twenty-two year-old virgin who plays pinball in New York City while asking himself philosophical questions before envisioning an animated and dangerous New York neighborhood.
 Michael's Italian father, Angelo "Angie" Corleone, is a sleazy, struggling mafioso who frequently cheats on Michael's Jewish mother, Ida, with his mistress, Molly.
 Angie and Ida constantly bicker and try to kill each other at every opportunity.

 The unemployed Michael dabbles in cartoons and often wanders throughout the city to avoid family skirmishes and to artistically feed off the grubbiness of his environment.
 He regularly visits a local bar where he gets free drinks from his girlfriend and the black bartender, Carole, in exchange for sketches, which results in Shorty, Carole's violent, legless bouncer devotee, becoming jealous.

 One of the regular customers at the bar, the cross-dressing Snowflake, gets beaten up by a tough drunk in a hard hat named Bongo after he discovers that Snowflake is a man and not a woman like he first thought.
-Snowflake loves the beating due to his masochism, but the drunk causes property damage.
+The masochistic Snowflake loves Bongo's assault, but the latter causes property damage.
 Shorty throws Bongo out and then brutally kills him soon after, while the bar's manager Mario abusively confronts Carole, provoking her into quitting.

-Shorty offers to let Carole stay at his place, but not wanting to get involved with him, Carole tells Shorty that she's staying with Michael.
+Shorty offers to let Carole stay at his place.
+Not wanting to get involved with him, Carole tells Shorty that she's staying with Michael.
 Meanwhile, Angie manages a strike at a mob-controlled factory, but when he reveals his plan to replace the strikers with unemployed black workers, the Godfather abandons him in disapproval.
-Michael allows Carole to stay with him, but the Corleones' deteriorating domestic situation convinces Michael and Carole to move out of Michael's parents' house and try to earn enough money to move to California, in order to avoid Shorty, who's been stalking Carole ever since she quit the bar.
+Michael allows Carole to stay with him, but the Corleones' deteriorating domestic situation convinces Michael and Carole to move out of Michael's parents' apartment and try to earn enough money to move to California, in order to avoid Shorty, who's been stalking Carole since she quit the bar.